tfsome/concepts/README.md

 5. What will happen if you import existing resource with the following command: `terraform import aws_s3_bucket.my_super_storage {bucket-name}`?
 Do you need to do anything else to manage this resource?
 6. You've created IAM user and credentials using `aws_iam_access_key` resource.
 After some time you'd like to import that user to another state and find that according to [documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_access_key) secret cannot be imported.
 What should you do then?

 If you're certain you have answered all (or most) of them correctly, great job!
-You're most definitely ready for the main part of this lab.

 ## Terraform best practices